imiqbal/ImMLPro/README.md

 # ImMLPro
-Advanced machine learning application is designed for predicting continuous target variables using multiple state-of-the-art algorithms
+An advanced machine learning application which  is designed for predicting continuous target variables using multiple state-of-the-art algorithms